mendixlabs/offline-search/README.md

 * Search through a single field
 * Open search in default
 * Hide / Show search bar
+* When the list view is not specified, the widget will pick the closest one.

 ## Limitations
 Supports only list views